Do Personal Injury Cases Settle After Deposition?

 If a settlement is reached, the case will be dismissed, and the parties will avoid the uncertainty and risk associated with a trial.
 Settlement negotiations can take place at any time during the litigation process, including after the deposition.

-Read More: What Is A Personal Injury Attorney?
+Read More: Is Personal Injury Protection Required In Pennsylvania?

 4. What factors determine if a personal injury case will settle after deposition?